hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 <tr><td>
-  These rules are different from the rules in Puppet 3x where many constructs did not work because of failure to recognize what should <b>not</b> be interpreted as variable reference.
+  These rules are different from the rules in Puppet 3x where many constructs did not work because of failure to recognize what should <b>not</b> be interpreted as a variable reference.
 Anything but the simplest forms of expression interpolation could have surprising effect.
 </td></tr>
 </table>